copier-org/copier/docs/generating.md

 `copier.run_auto()` function to pass whatever extra context you want to be available in the templates.
 The arguments can be any valid Python value, even a function.

-Use the `--vcs-ref` command-line argument to checkout a particular git ref before generating the project.
+Use the `--vcs-ref` command-line argument to checkout a particular Git ref before generating the project.

 [All the available options][copier.cli] are described with the `--help-all` option.

 ## Templates versions

-By default, copier will copy from the last release found in template git tags, sorted as [PEP 440](https://peps.python.org/pep-0440/), regardless of whether the template is from a URL or a local clone of a git repository.
+By default, Copier will copy from the last release found in template Git tags, sorted as [PEP 440](https://peps.python.org/pep-0440/), regardless of whether the template is from a URL or a local clone of a Git repository.

 The exception to this is if you use a local clone of a template repository that has had any modifications made, in this case Copier will use this modified working copy of the